 The association’s representative in North America has stressed that investigative steps establish neither responsibility nor guilt.
 That is correct, and worth repeating: nobody has been charged.

 For anyone watching from London or Munich, the lesson is narrower than the scandal.
-A national sporting monopoly billed hundreds of millions to global brands and routed the proceeds through American correspondent banks, and that single choice handed a foreign prosecutor the file.
+A national sporting monopoly billed hundreds of millions to global brands and routed the proceeds through American banks, and that single choice handed a foreign prosecutor the file.

 Why is the FBI running an AFA investigation?